Board of Health — May 12, 2026

 Topics discussed

-The Board discussed a request to reduce the number of acid neutralization (chip) tanks in the new high school by restricting them to science prep rooms and the photo lab, rather than installing them at every science classroom sink.
+The Board discussed a request to reduce the number of acid neutralization (chip) tanks in the new high school science wing by utilizing specialized classroom management policies.

-The Board reviewed and approved the meeting minutes from the previous month.
+The Board reviewed and moved to accept the minutes from the previous meeting.

-Staff provided updates on Alpha-gal syndrome reporting via MAVEN, camp preparations, vaccination programs, and environmental health inspections.
+Staff provided updates on alpha-gal syndrome reporting, camp preparations, vaccination programs, and environmental health inspections.

 Controversy & dissent